module 1Lab.Path where

 CompositionπŸ”—

 In β€œBook HoTT”, the primitive operation from which the higher-dimensional structure of types is derived is the J eliminator, with J-refl as a definitional computation rule.
 This has the benefit of being very elegant: This one elimination rule generates an infinite amount of coherent data.
-However, it’s very hard to make compute in the presence of higher inductive types and univalence, so much so that, in the book, univalence and HITs only compute up to paths.
+However, it’s very hard to make this rule work in the presence of higher inductive types and univalence, so much so that, in the book, univalence and HITs only compute up to paths.

 Partial elementsπŸ”—